As an administrator of an Organization in the Anypoint Platform, there are several things you can configure for your entire organization such as:

 To obtain the values of these credentials for your organization, log in to the Anypoint Platform as an administrator, click the gear icon at the top-right and then select the Organization tab.

-If you need to change your organization’s client ID or client secret, please contact MuleSoft Support team.
+If you need to change your organization’s client ID or client secret, contact MuleSoft Support.

 Organization Admin Only